Franceshe/Learn-Crypto/README.md

 internent connection, malware could extrude system.
 Cold offline hardware seems the valid option but add friction in trasaction.

+## Related Concept:
+* Turing-complete:
+* "Turing-complete programming language":
+...
+What Ethereum intends to provide is a blockchain with a built-in fully fledged Turing-complete programming language that can be used to create "contracts" that can be used to encode arbitrary state transition functions, allowing users to create any of the systems described above, as well as many others that we have not yet imagined, simply by writing up the logic in a few lines of code.

 ## Reference:
 * [a16z: Cryptoschool -> includes videos and white papers](https://a16z.com/crypto-startup-school/)